 → Related reading: 15 Ways to Get Free Concert Tickets

 ABC is just one network that has developed its own app to enable customers to view the content they like whenever and wherever they choose.
-The app is completely free to download, however, you are only able to begin viewing most TV shows once you have verified your existing cable subscription.
-Some shows and episodes are available to stream without a current cable subscription, but these tend to change periodically and are not generally the more current shows.
+The app is completely free to download, however, you’re only able to begin viewing most TV shows once you have verified your existing cable subscription.
+Some shows and episodes are available to stream without a current cable subscription, but these tend to change periodically and are not generally the more current shows on the channel.

-So this is a good choice for existing cable TV customers who want to access their favorite shows on-demand.
-But bear in mind that in order to access the services full list of shows, you will need a Cable TV subscription, and even then you should expect to sit through ads before and during streaming.
+So this is a good choice for existing cable television customers who want to access their favorite shows on-demand.
+But bear in mind that in order to access their full list of shows, you will need a Cable TV subscription, and even then you should expect to sit through ads before and during streaming.

-NBC has also introduced a mobile app in recent years which allows users to access a selection of NBC’s current shows as well as some previously aired box sets.
-Much like ABC’s offering, many of these shows require you to have a current cable TV subscription before viewing.
+NBC has also introduced a free TV app in recent years that allows users to access a selection of NBC’s current shows as well as some previously aired box sets.
+Much like ABC’s offering, many of these shows require you to have a current US cable TV subscription before viewing.

 Depending on where you live and whether or not NBC currently owns your local affiliate station, you might also be able to access the app’s new live streaming service.
 This means you are free to watch live TV as well as on-demand shows from anywhere using your mobile device.

-The CW app provides a place to watch a huge selection of TV shows completely free of charge.
-Again, it’s funded by ads, so you can expect to sit through plenty if you’re using this as your primary streaming service.
+The CW app provides a place to watch a huge selection of free TV shows.
+Again, it’s ad-supported, so you can expect to sit through plenty if you’re using this as your primary streaming service.

 The shows available include ‘Gossip Girl’ and ‘America’s Next Top Model’ amongst others.
 You will also find a wealth of information and trivia about each of the shows, as well as links to purchase merchandise and other items.